 - Zentyal Office:

-- Zentyal can act as server for shared resources of the local network: files, printers, calendars, contacts, user profiles and groups.
+- Zentyal can act as server for shared resources and directory of the local network: files, printers, calendars, contacts, user profiles and groups.

 - Zentyal Unified Communications:

-- Zentyal can act as a communications center for the company, handling e-mail, instant messaging and VoIP.
+- Zentyal can act as a communications center for the company, handling e-mail, instant messaging and groupware.

 You can select any number of profiles to assign multiple roles to your Zentyal Server.